feathersjs/feathers/packages/authentication/README.md

 });
 ```

-The hooks that were once bundled with this module are now located at [feathers-legacy-authentication-hooks](https://github.com/feathersjs/feathers-legacy-authentication-hooks)
+The hooks that were once bundled with this module are now located at [feathers-legacy-authentication-hooks](https://github.com/feathersjs/feathers-legacy-authentication-hooks).
+They are completely compatible but are deprecated and will not be supported by the core team going forward.

 ### Express Middleware

 Just like hooks there is an `authenticate` middleware.
-It is used the exact same way you would the regular passport express middleware.
+It is used the exact same way you would the regular Passport express middleware.

 ```js
 app.post('/login', auth.express.authenticate('local', { successRedirect: '/app', failureRedirect: '/login' }));
 ```

-The other middleware are included but typically you don't need to worry about them.
+These other middleware are included and exposed but typically you don't need to worry about them:

 - `emitEvents` - emit `login` and `logout` events
 - `exposeCookies` - expose cookies to Feathers so they are available to hooks and services